Best bike lights reviewed

 Read more below

-Packing a 100 Lumens the small but mighty Giant Recon HL 100 & TL 100 combo really punches above its weight.
-For lights that are so small and weigh practically nothing, they are surprisingly bright, to the point of being blinding.
-They're fantastic backup lights, standalone lights in their own right or are great daylight running options for your commute.
+The small but mighty Giant Recon HL 100 & TL 100 combo really punches above its weight.
+For lights that are so small, they are surprisingly bright, to the point of being blinding.

 Read More Below

-Lezyne Micro Drive 600XL KTV ProBest High Power Bike Light Set
+Lezyne Micro Drive 600XL KTV ProBest high power light set

 Read More Below